Health Testing for Australian Shepherds

 As you can see from my health testing and research on generations past, our dogs have longevity in health and overall well being advancing the breed to new levels.
 Make your selection from a breeder who KNOWS and REPRESENTS the breed well and participates in the highest level of health testing available for his/her breeding program.

 Health testing is not only important before and during the breeding lifetime of a dog but also after their breeding assignment expires.
-There are 4 vets in my practice, I employ 2 speciality vets in Tulsa, and I work closely with my USDA inspector, my AKC inspector, and my State of Oklahoma inspector who is also a DVM.
+There are 4 vets in my practice, I employ 2 speciality vets in Tulsa, and I work closely with my USDA inspector, my AKC inspector, and my State of Oklahoma inspector; also a DVM.
 Our females here are only allowed to produce up to 5 litters based on her health during breeding, pregnancy, whelping, raising her litter, and bouncing back postpartum.
 Some females do well with 5 litters while other females are only equipped for 2 or 3 litters and then spayed and some females never have a litter.
 After each female has reached her 0-5 litter limit here, based on her individual abilities, she is then spayed and placed with a family to live out the rest of her life as a pampered princess, companion for another animal, or she is placed as a medical alert or service animal so she can serve a new purpose for the rest of her life.
 ALL of our females are well socialiazed, potty trained, and walk along WELL on a leash so their placements have all been successful.
 I work closely with the vet's in my practice to assess each female's health & continued success in my breeding program and decisions are made on a case by case basis between litters while keeping the 5 litter limit as the maximum number a female shall raise here.
 At time of spay each female also has a dental cleaning and vaccinations so she is in optimal health when she joins her new family, or begins her new job as a service animal, and can be the best that she can be.
 I also consult with my vet's extensively regarding the internal health of each female during spay as every uterus removed here is carefully examined and feedback provided to me.
 So far, I have been spot on as to the number of litters each female is capable of producing while keeping her health the number one priority.
 Anytime a complication of any kind arises, the female is spayed.
 Anytime a female labors continuously for hours and hours or loses too much blood with her litters, she is spayed.
 So if you have been watching my website for awhile and notice a high turnover in females it's because they are only allowed to have 0-5 litters here based on their health and abilities.